Duanysblist/BAVideoGame/README.txt

 if no suitable package exists.
 Also, do not forget to install the 'devel' package for SDL2.

-Download the pong.zip skeleton code.
-Unpack, make a subdir 'Debug', and in 'Debug' type: 'cmake ..'.
+Download the repository code.
+Make a subdir 'Debug', and in 'Debug' type: 'cmake ..'.
 This should generate the makefiles.
 Once succesfully generated, you can now compile the code with 'make'.
+You can then run the game by running the main executable.

 **Windows**